 Gold, silver tumble on reduced demand

-Mumbai:- Gold extended its slide for the fourth straight day at the domestic bullion market here today as prices plunged Rs 295 per 10 grams following sustained selling by stockists and investors coupled with subdued local buying interest.
+Mumbai:- Gold extended its slide for the second straight day at the domestic bullion market here today as prices plunged Rs 430 per 10 grams following sustained selling by stockists and investors coupled with subdued local buying interest.

-Silver cracked below the Rs 45,000-mark by falling Rs 450 per kg owing to lack of industrial buying support.
+Silver too dipped for the third session owing to lack of industrial buying support.